Don't throw your homebrew down the sink

 We get lots of messages asking us for help, which normally cover the same concerns, so here are some tips that might reassure you that in the majority of cases, everything is fine and your brew will turn out well.

-1 - Just because you have not seen anything happening with your brew, that does not mean it has not been brewing.
+1 - Just because you have not seen anything happening with your brew, that does not mean it has not been fermenting.

-Simply take a hydrometer reading and compare this to the one you took before you added the yeast.
+Simply use a hydrometer to take a hydrometer reading and compare this to the one you took before you added the yeast.
 It’s most probably dropped.
 Check it again 24 hours later and you’ll probably find it’s dropped again if it hasn’t already finished fermenting that is.

 It might be dropping slowly, so check your temperature (see number 2).

-If it doesn’t move in 3 days, then it could be stuck.
+If it doesn’t move in 3 days, then it could be finished or even stuck.
 This is usually due to one of the following reasons, so read on to make sure you have done everything right.
 We’ll get to stuck fermentations at the end.

 2 - Temperature is key.
-Just because your room thermostat says its 20°C, it doesn’t mean your brew is.
+Just because your room thermostat says its 20°C, it doesn’t mean your fermentation is.

 Stick an LCD thermometer to the side of your brewing vessel and keep it between 18-22°C to get the best results with most brews.